Someone wrote me the following, and maybe some of you can relate…

-Business has the need to sustain itself, ideally to thrive, which requires enough people to buy into our work, so there’s pressure for meeting others’ wants and purchasing requirements.
+Business has the need to sustain itself which requires enough people to buy into our work, so there’s pressure for meeting others’ wants.

-And yet, there will come a time in your journey of building an audience when you’ll finally have enough true fans, aka people who will buy just about anything you create and sell.
+If you continue to build your audience, there will come a time when you’ll finally have enough true fans -- people who will buy just about anything you sell.

-Through my content and courses, this is what I yearn to help you do — create your own true fan audience — because that’s when you will have true creative freedom in your business.
+Through my content and courses, this is what I aim to help you do — create your own true fan audience — because that’s when you will have creative freedom in your business.

-It takes time and sincere effort to build that kind of audience.
-The actions you’ll need to take consistently include: content creation and distribution, audience research, collaborations… all the things I’ve been writing and speaking about.
+Building that kind of audience takes time and sincere effort.
+It requires consistent strategic actions including content creation and distribution, audience research, collaborations… the various things I write and speak about.
 (See the 7 disciplines of authentic business.)
-I’d love to see you create your freedom by having a large enough audience who genuinely loves your authentic creativity!
+I yearn to see you create freedom by having a large enough audience who genuinely loves your authentic presence!

 It’s a journey, so let’s not expect overnight success.
 Maybe you have 2 or 3 clients who already buy much of what you create and sell.
 Maybe next year you’ll have 10 or 12 such true fan clients.
 (With diligent content creation/distribution, audience research, collaborations, offer rhythm, etc., you can speed up the process and perhaps get to 20–30 next year, maybe even faster.)

 Also, what is “enough” true fans to sustain your business?
-That will depend on what kind of income you require, as well as how you structure your business model.
-(For more on that, read this blog post: simple business model for solopreneurs.)
+That depends on the income you require, as well as how you structure your business model.
+(For more, read this blog post: simple business model for solopreneurs.)

-While we are still on the journey toward financial sustainability, how can we relate to money-making in a way that’s not desperate?
+While we are still on the journey toward financial sustainability, how can we relate to money-making without desperation?

-For us to really be creative and to serve, Money needs to be an afterthought.
+For us to be creative and to deeply serve, Money needs to be an afterthought.

 Having enough income has to be expected and stable, providing security that you can build on, to be able to then focus on truly serving and delighting your customers.